Michael A. Taylor Player Props: Twins vs. Guardians

 Michael A. Taylor At The Plate

-- Taylor is hitting .207 with five doubles, six home runs and nine walks.
+- Taylor is batting .208 with five doubles, seven home runs and nine walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.